What are you teaching your child today?

 Okay, so how does each day look?

-I put all my teacher skills to use designing this homeschool preschool curriculum.
-The program is broken into 19 units.
+I put all my teacher skills to use designing this one-of-a-kind homeschool preschool program.
+Each year is broken into 19 units.
 Each unit is two weeks long.

 A week is 5 days of learning activities.
 Here’s what each day looks like: